-- 100% attendance at all lessons, tutorials, private study, enrichment lessons and activities - Be punctual at all times - Complete all work required to the best of your ability and hand it in on time - Adhere to the Dress Code - Talk to the Sixth Form Team should a problem arise - Visit the Sixth Form study areas on a daily basis & check your emails daily - Make sure you get all the advice you need about courses and career choices - Represent the school in a positive way with outside speakers, on school trips and in the local community - Get involved in Sixth Form life including trips and social events - To take an active role in the whole school - Respect every member of the school community - Treat the whole school environment with respect
+- 100% attendance at all aspects of your timetable - Be punctual at all times - Complete all work required to the best of your ability and hand it in on time - Adhere to the dress code, mobile device policy, school's behaviour policy. - Talk to the Sixth Form Team should a problem arise. - Check your emails and Unifrog daily, and action accordingly. - Represent the school in a positive way with outside speakers, on school trips and in the local community - Get involved in Sixth Form life including trips and social events - Proactively undertake academic enrichment - To take an active role in the whole school - Respect every member of the school community - Treat the whole school environment with respect

-Term Dates 2021 - 2022
+Term Dates 2023 - 2024